Can Boards Choose the Present Over the Future?

 The question this raised for me: Do nonprofits have an obligation to ensure their mission for as long as possible or is it perfectly acceptable to focus on the present, understanding the organization may cease to exist in the near future?

-Nanette Fridman, MPP, JD, is founder and principal of Fridman Strategies (www.fridmanstrategies.com), a consulting firm specializing in strategic planning, financial resource development, governance and leadership coaching for nonprofits.
+Nanette Fridman, MPP, JD, is President of Fridman Strategies, Inc. (www.fridmanstrategies.com), a consulting firm specializing in strategic planning, financial resource development, governance and leadership coaching for nonprofits.
 She is the author of On Board: What Current and Aspiring Board Members Must Know About Nonprofits & Board Service.
 Nanette can be reached at email@example.com.